 1. Make Your Mattress a Priority

 You can only sleep on an air mattress—or worse, a hardwood floor—for so long until it becomes annoying.
-While you (understandably) may not have a mattress the day you move in, it’s important to put a cozy mattress that top of your wish list.
+While you (understandably) may not have a mattress the day you move in, it’s important to put a cozy mattress at the top of your wish list.

 Meet the Expert

 Ariel Kaye is the founder and CEO of Parachute Home, which she started in 2014.
-The direct-to-consumer bedding brand has since expanded its product offerings to include bath, rugs, tabletop, and a mattress.
+The direct-to-consumer bedding brand has since expanded its product offerings to include bath rugs, robes and loungewear, and a mattress.

 “The bed is the focal point of the bedroom and the mattress is the foundation for your entire sleep experience,” says Ariel Kaye, founder and CEO of Parachute.
 “Finding a mattress that is comfortable, restorative, and luxurious is crucial.”